joannakl/cs102/projects/project5.markdown

 #### <code class="code_title">BSTMountain</code> class

+For this class you should implement a balanced binary search tree that uses AVL tree algorithms that we discussed in class.
-This should be the class that reuses as much as you can of the `BST<E>` class that we have been using during lectures and recitations.
+This should be the class that reuses as much as you can of the `BST` class that we have been using during lectures and recitations and the rotation algorithms we covered for the AVL tree.

-Your class should represent the mountain itself (therefore, it should not generic and its nodes should store data items of type `RestStop`).
+Your class should represent the mountain itself (therefore, it should not be generic and its nodes should store data items of type `RestStop`).
 It is up to you to decide how to implement this class, which methods to provide etc. The only restriction is that it must implement an actual binary search tree.
 You cannot just use one of the BST implementations that is in Java libraries.

+The tests will be designed in such a way that 20 out of the 25 tests can be passed even if your implementation of this class provides an unbalanced BST implementation (with no rotations).
+Five remaining tests can only be passed if your program correctly implements AVL tree.
+For that reason, it may be a good idea to start with a basic BST and test that thoroughly.
+Only if that program is working, should you add the AVL tree features to it.
+Each test is worth 2 points.

 #### <code class="code_title">RestStop</code> class